michaelb/sniprun/CONTRIBUTING.md

 Yeah cool but what _code_ goes inside?

 -> Inside, you must define a struct that implement the **Interpreter** trait.
 Have a look at existing implementations to get the idea.
-Make sure to respect the [conventions](#conventions)
+Make sure to respect the [conventions](#conventions).
+The "example.rs" interpreter is a good starting point.

 I just compiled, how do I test my code quickly?